Or why we are the uncrowned kings of upcycling

 2021

-I hope you enjoyed this compilation and have been able to learn more about our brand, our work, and our commitment to the environment.
+I hope you liked this compilation and that we were able to get to know our brand, our work, and our commitment to the environment.